CHART Lab

 What happens next?

-This set of initiatives to include in a toolkit to pilot in schools starting Fall 2025.
+An expert panel of researchers, youth and practitioners will review submissions, and the selected ones will be included in upcoming iterations of the Social Connection Toolkit, which is being piloted in BC school districts.
 We hope to test which initiatives have the strongest impact on social connection for youth, and which initiatives work best for which people.
 We plan to make this toolkit freely available to the public afterwards.

 *Photo by S. H. Gue on Unsplash